Scroll to top

 Firearms Policy

 Indian firearms regulations are strict.
-Armed private security requires specific licensing under the Arms Act and state-level permissions.
+Armed private security requires licensing under the Arms Act, 1959, and state-level permissions from Maharashtra Police.
+Armed protection is available only through properly licensed agencies.

 Licensing

 Private security regulated under the Private Security Agencies (Regulation) Act, 2005 (PSARA).
-State-level registration required.
+Maharashtra state registration required for operations in Mumbai.
+All security personnel must hold valid PSARA certification.

 Foreign Operators

 Foreign security operators cannot carry firearms in India.
-Assignments require Indian-licensed operators.
+All armed operations require Indian-licensed personnel.
+Our operators hold current PSARA registration with Maharashtra.

 Quick Reference